tardate/LittleArduinoProjects/Electronics101/BoostBuckConverterModule/README.md

 It has a handy output voltage range of 1.25-25V and constant current limiting between 0-2A.

-Since the voltage/current/charging indicator controls are trimmers on the PCB, and because there is no integrated display of voltage or current, it probably makes the module more suitable for applications where the voltage/current settings need only a one-time adjustment.
+Since the voltage/current/charging indicator controls are trimmers on the PCB, and because there is no integrated display of voltage or current, it is fine for applications where the voltage/current settings need only a one-time adjustment.
+Or with a bit of modding it could be the core of an adjustable power supply unit.

 Here's the module annotated with connections, controls and indictors: